2SAs/2SAs/README.md

-- 👋 Hi, This repo is owned and operated by two of the biggest badasses in security and system administration, Chris Tokarsky and Michael Chuey
+- 👋 Hi, This repo is owned and operated by two of the biggest badasses in security and system administration, Chris and Michael

 <!---
 2SAs/2SAs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.